Linus Büttner

 Goethe University Frankfurt

-Linus Büttner holds the roles as a research assistant and a doctoral candidate at the Chair of Innovation and Entrepreneurship with a focus on Japan/East Asia at Goethe University in Frankfurt.
-After completing his bachelor’s degree in Business Psychology at the West Coast University of Applied Sciences, Linus pursued the International Management program at Goethe University, specializing in Managerial Economics and Data Analytics.
+Linus is a research assistant and doctoral candidate at the Chair of Innovation and Entrepreneurship with a focus on Japan/East Asia at Goethe University Frankfurt.
+He holds a bachelor’s degree in Business Psychology from the West Coast University of Applied Sciences and pursued a master’s in International Management at Goethe University, specializing in Managerial Economics and Data Analytics.
+His academic background combines insights from behavioral science, strategy, and data-driven research.
+Linus now explores sustainable innovation and the application of visual analysis and computer vision to examine contemporary innovation challenges.
+His work leverages advanced computational methods to analyze cultural and strategic aspects of innovation, with a particular focus on the creative industries in East Asia.

 Linus Büttner primarily contributes to the work in Working Area A: Forms, Formats and Contents, in Working Area C: Archives and Cultural Heritage and in Project 1.1 on Dynamic Optimal Distintiveness in South Korean Films.